Mosaic Age - Art in Light

 Frequently asked questions

-Does the lamp come with a bulb, or do I need to buy one separately?
+Does a Mosaic Age lamp include a bulb, or do I need to buy one separately?

-Every Mosaic Age lamp arrives with its bulb already included — a warm-white LED chosen to work well with the glass palette.
-The lamp is fully ready to use the moment you place it and plug it in.
-If you ever need a replacement, any standard screw-in bulb fits.
+Every Mosaic Age lamp ships with a warm-white LED bulb already included — calibrated to work with the glass color palette.
+The lamp is fully ready to use the moment you plug it in.
+If you ever need a replacement, any standard screw-in bulb fits the socket.

-Mosaic Age ships from the USA, and most orders arrive within two to five days.
-You are not waiting on international transit or customs clearance.
+Mosaic Age ships from the USA, and most orders arrive within two to five days with no international transit or customs delay.
+The lamp ships fully assembled with its bulb included, so you can place it and plug it in the moment it arrives on your doorstep.

 Continue reading